jennjwang/jennjwang/README.md

 😄 Pronouns: she/her

 I'm a 3️⃣rd year student 👩🏻‍🏫 at Brown University studying Computer Science 💻 and International and Public Affairs with an interest in tech policy and human-centered computing.
-My work centers around a passion to mobilize technology for social good, as I seek to connect the fruits of technological development with the socioeconomic concerns that have long plagued public policy.
+My work centers around a passion to mobilize technology for social good.

 🔬 Research interests: algorithmic fairness, HCI, AI auditing